I help helping professionals revive and get their footing back.

-Newsletter - Weekly writing on sustainable performance, movement, and what it takes to build practices that last.
+Writing on sustainable performance, movement, and what it takes to build practices that last.
 [Read]

-YouTube - Human Services · Leadership · Movement.
+Human Services · Leadership · Movement.
 [Watch]

-Scripts for Hard Conversations — $80: 12 conflict scripts for the hardest moments in caregiving and leadership.
-Includes a decision tree for choosing the right script and regulation practices you can use between conversations.
-[Get the Scripts → Link]
+12 conflict scripts built for the hardest moments in caregiving and leadership.
+Tested in real crisis settings.
+Includes a decision tree and regulation practices you can use between conversations.

 Free Resources -

-Scripts for Hard Conversations 12 research-backed scripts tested in real crisis moments across nonprofits, disability services, and education.
+Scripts for Hard Conversations - 12 research-backed scripts tested in real crisis moments across nonprofits, disability services, and education.
 [Download Free → Link]

 More Background:

-EdD Student, Educational Leadership (University of Oregon)
+DE.d.
+Student, Educational Leadership (University of Oregon)

-MS, Conflict & Dispute Resolution
+M.S., Conflict & Dispute Resolution

-MS, Community Regional Planning
+M.S., Community Regional Planning

 ISSA Certified Personal Trainer